 Prominent cascabal knobReinforced chamberCenter line trunnionsTrunnion capsAuthentic shipboard style wood carriage Aiming wedge A low location of the trunnions would date the tube’s design to 1725.
 After 1725, with the introduction of the

 Cronstedt system, the trunnions were located at the mid level of the inner chamber as with this gun, they are

 only and should not be fired unless inspected by a gunsmith.

-Markings on the barrel include .83 bore & 1810 date
+Markings on the barrel include .83 bore &; 1810 date

-a Broad arrow signifies British military which points at a heart that
+Below there is a Broad arrow signifies British military which points at a heart that

 is likely the inspector’s mark